stamatelou/topic_and_polarity_classification/README.md

 Clone the repository and run main.py</br>

-Brief explanation of the files</br>
+# Brief explanation of the files</br>
+Input Data:
 • Corona-ScrapedData: folder that contains the scraped data and the Python scripts used to scrape the data from Google News</br>

+Main implementation:
 • preprocessing.py: reads and preprocesses the scraped data</br>
 • main.py : the main function which reads the training data, trains the models for topic and polarity classification, and predicts the labels for unknown newsitems</br>
 • simple_text_classification.py: implements TFIDF and Logistic Regression training and prediction</br>